The purpose of this application is to identify and reward entities that demonstrate a commitment

 Requests for WPS Award funding may be submitted in addition to WPS Grant requests.

 IV) WPS GRANT CRITERIA

-Criteria that will be used in making a decision regarding which proposals to fund include, but are not limited to:
+Criteria used to make a decision regarding which proposals to fund include, but are not limited

-Timely and complete submission of WPS Grant by the applicant.
+Complete and timely submission of WPS Grant by the applicant.